Tachyon-Sonics/ChaosCastle/README.md

 - the (A) button of the gamepad
 - the [SPACE] bar and the [CTRL] / [0] key (you can use any of them) of the keyboard

-To use another weapon, three steps are necessary:
+To use another weapon, three steps are necessary, in that order:
 1. Assign the weapon to a button or key
     - First you must have started the game (and not be in the title screen).
 This can also be done in the "Shop" that appears between levels
     - When using a Gamepad, use the left and right bumpers/shoulders to highlight the weapon (with the keyboard, use [Page up]/[Page down] or [+]/[-])